 - You feel tired or sleepy throughout the day.

 - You tend to become forgetful.

 - You’re having trouble focusing on tasks.

-- You find it difficult to fall asleep at night and have the tendency to wake up multiple times during the course of your bedtime.
+- You find it difficult to fall asleep at night, or you have the tendency to wake up multiple times at night.

 Is your mattress keeping you up at night?
 It might be time look for a new one.
 Get our free Mattress Buying Guide here.